skuep/GBB15/README.md

 Note that thermal connection to the 15mm beam is required!
 Otherwise the Stepper motor controllers might overheat.

 # Firmware
+1. Plug in USB cable and connect 24V power, the green LED on the bottom side (Rev. B and up) must light up.
-1. Plug in USB cable, hold BOOT pushbutton, while tapping the RESET pushbutton and release all buttons.
-The GBB15 is now in DFU mode
+    Hold BOOT pushbutton, while tapping the RESET pushbutton and release all buttons.
+This is the sequence to set the GBB15 into DFU mode.

+    **IMPORTANT**: STMicro decided on the entire STM32G0 series to set the ``nBOOT_SEL`` option bit and thus disable the ``BOOT0`` pin by default.
+    This means you would have only one shot at uploading a bootloader, while the flash is empty.
+If you choose to re-program the bootloader (e.g. other CAN speed), you cannot get into the DFU mode anymore.
+    For enabling the "legacy" ``BOOT0`` pin functionality, you have two options.
+    1. You can use STMicro's STM32CubeProgrammer software to disable the ``nBOOT_SEL`` option bit by following the screenshot [here](doc/BOOT0-Via-STM32CubeProgrammer.png).
+    1. Or if you prefer dfu-util, which is included (or easily installed) in major linux distros (e.g. Raspberry Pi OS), you can run the ``enable_boot.hex`` firmware from [here](https://github.com/olikraus/stm32g031/tree/main/enable_boot0).
+       It will clear the ``nBOOT_SEL`` option bit from within the firmware, if it is not yet cleared.
+       Use the following commands to upload the file.
+       ````
+           objcopy --input-target=ihex --output-target=binary enable_boot0.hex enable_boot0.bin # Convert hex to binary
+           sudo dfu-util -a 0 -d 0483:df11 --dfuse-address 0x08000000:leave -D enable_boot0.bin
+       ````
+       After waiting for a second, the ``BOOT0`` pin is now working again and you can continue normally.
+       **NOTE:** Before continuing, remember to set the GBB15 into DFU mode again using the BOOT/RESET pushbuttons (see above).

+1. Build CanBoot according the instructions on the [CanBoot](https://github.com/Arksine/katapult) github page.
-1. Build and upload CanBoot ([Click here](doc/GBB15-CanBoot.png) for CanBoot menuconfig settings)
+    See [this](doc/GBB15-CanBoot.png) image for CanBoot menuconfig settings to use.

+1. Build the Klipper firmware according to the instructions on the [Klipper](https://www.klipper3d.org/Installation.html#building-and-flashing-the-micro-controller) github page.
+    See [this](doc/GBB15-klipper.png) image for Klipper menuconfig settings to use.

+1. Upload CanBoot to the GBB15 using either STM32CubeProgrammer (if you have it installed) or using ``dfu-util``.
+    Use this command-line for dfu-util:
+    ````
+        sudo dfu-util -a 0 -d 0483:df11 --dfuse-address 0x08000000:leave -D out/canboot.bin
+    ````
-1. After re-plugging, the device boots into CanBoot mode and can be accessed using the CanBoot tools
+    The device is now booted into CanBoot mode and can be accessed using the CanBoot tools.

-1. Build and upload Klipper ([Click here](doc/GBB15-klipper.png) for Klipper menuconfig settings)
+1. Upload the Klipper firmware to the GBB15 using either ``flashtool.py`` as described [here](https://github.com/Arksine/katapult#uploading-klipper) or ``dfu-util``
+    1. Using ``flashtool.py`` via CAN.
+Run these commands from the ``CanBoot/scripts`` directory
+        ````
+            python3 flashtool.py -i can0 -q # Check the UUID of the GBB15 board
+            python3 flashtool.py -i can0 -f ~/klipper/out/klipper.bin -u <uuid> # Insert UUID here
+        ````
+    1. Using ``dfu-util`` via Klipper Makefile.
+Run this command from the ``klipper`` directory.
+        **NOTE:** For this, you need to set the GBB15 into DFU mode again using the BOOT/RESET pushbuttons (see above).
+        ````
+            make flash FLASH_DEVICE=0483:df11
+        ````

+# Pinout
 ![GBB15 Pinout](doc/GBB15-Pinout.png?raw=true "GBB15 Pinout")

 # Klipper configuration